 We had a full day today so we got an early start by picking up our Alhambra tickets at the Corral de Carbon (a medieval caravanserai for you AP World people) and strolling through a very touristy but cool Alcaiceria.
 After that we visited the Cathedral and the Royal Chapel (no photos “allowed” inside, I use quotes because they said you can’t take photos, so we didn’t, but that didn’t seem to stop anyone else…).
 Although the two buildings are attached you have to go through two separate entrances and purchase separate tickets.
 No combos.
 Stupid.

 After lunch was the big event for the day: the Alhambra!
 We had a 3 o’clock appointment to enter the Nasrid Palace then spent the long, sunny afternoon strolling the rest of the Alhambra and the gardens of the Generalife.
-This was a site I had been dying to see ever since my first Art History course!
+This was a site I had been dying to see ever since my first college art history course!

-Although we didn’t make it up to the famed San Nicolas Plaza for the sunset views, we strolled the Abayzin (the old Muslim medina) and enjoyed the food and evening atmosphere.
-The Alhambra, Generalife & Abayzin are included in Granada’s UNESCO World Heritage Site.
+Although we didn’t make it up to the famed San Nicolas Plaza for the sunset views, we strolled the Albayzin (the old Muslim medina) and enjoyed the food and evening atmosphere.
+The Alhambra, Generalife & Albayzin are included in Granada’s UNESCO World Heritage Site.

 Total Cost: $412